If your business uses a lot of tools and equipment, keeping track of inventory will be no easy task.

 Asset Management System

-Pen and paper tracking can work for small organizations, however, an asset management system/inventory management system should be used to manage tools in a large organization.
+Pen and paper tracking can work for small organizations, however, an asset management system or inventory management system should be used to manage tools in a large organization.
 It reduces inventory errors and increases safety for tools.

 Along with the tagging system, you can formulate a real-time asset tracker for more precise information.